alba106/Video_Algorithms/README.md

 This project explores video compression and visualization through a simple Python-based video player.
 The goal is to build a lightweight tool that allows frame-by-frame navigation and zooming—features that are especially useful for studying video data in scientific and artistic contexts.
+Later on, this work will expand into exploring how different video compression algorithms perform and how lossless video editing can be done for scientific use.

 # Objectives